 Kaito apparently expected nothing less of his son, seeing that the safe contains another video saying 'I told you not to open it!'

 In the Doctor Who episode "The Impossible Planet", the Doctor, when confronted with a large pit, in the centre of a planet referred to as Hell, which is in orbit around a black hole, with the Devil attacking, discusses with a scientist why they have an urge to jump down the pit, and how the feeling is.
 The Doctor resists at first, but later has no choice but to absail down.
 When he runs out of rope but not pit, he gives into the temptation to fall.
-However, the Forbidden Fruit in this instance is good- if he hadn't given in, Satan would have been able to escape and take over the universe.
+However, the Forbidden Fruit in this instance is good- if he hadn't given in, the Satan-like alien would have been able to escape and take over the universe.

 Doctor Who runs on this trope.
 Ever since the very first episode, neither the Doctor nor his companions have been able to resist sticking their noses where they know they don't belong.
 Have you got that feeling that you shouldn't be poking around somewhere?
 Poke away!
 Mysterious deserted city that everyone wants to get away from?
 Must investigate!
 Impossibly ringing phone that a mysterious stranger tells you not to answer?
 "Hello?"